 Read the other articles on audio synthesis:

-Introduction – What is Subtractive Synthesis?
+Introduction – Subtractive Synthesis 101

-I started the last post mentioning that synthesis is at the foundation of music production knowledge.
+Synthesis is at the foundation of music production knowledge.
 Particularly in electronic music.
 A producer like Skrillex is a genius because he has an excellent grasp of audio synthesis.
 Knowing synthesis allows a producer and musician like him, or you, to identify and choose the sorts of unique sounds you need for your music.
 And it all starts with a proper understanding of the various types of syntheses that are available to create these sounds.

 Well, with that said, what is subtractive synthesis?